natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-5A%20(China).md

 === Flight performance ===
 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
-Being a lightweight supersonic jet fighter, the F-5A is a really manoeuvrable aircraft: the aerodynamic design and the structure of this fighter can sustain high-G manoeuvres even around 1,000 km/h at around 11 G of overloading without losing much energy.
+Being a lightweight supersonic jet fighter, the F-5A is a really manoeuvrable aircraft: the aerodynamic design and the structure of this fighter can sustain high-G manoeuvres even around 1,000 km/h at around 11 G of overloading almost no losing energy, either with a very good energy retention and acceleration at high speeds.
 Try to stay above 800 km/h, if you go below that your speed starts dropping rapidly.
 You don't really have to care about ripping your wings.
 At lower speeds, the F-5A stand amongst the best jets in terms of manoeuvrability.
 The angle of attack in a turn stays really low, as it does not have delta wings and is really light.
-However, the aircraft does not have a high top speed and the acceleration is subpar compared to same-tier jets due to the limitations on the J85 engines.
+However, the aircraft does not have a high top speed and is subpar compared to same-tier jets due to the limitations on the J85 engines.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics